Bedford Modern School: Sport

-Performance arts
+Performing arts

-Each year, the school puts on two productions, normally musicals, with full orchestra and set, in its 300-seat auditorium.
+The school puts on two major productions annually, normally musicals, with full orchestra and set, in its 300-seat auditorium.
 It also hosts its own Shakespeare Festival, in which local schools are invited to take part.
 The sixth form has its own theatre company, Theatre in Transit, which puts on a piece of theatre each year at professional venues.
 In September 2014, the Chamber Choir performed The Armed Man at the Royal Albert Hall as part of Sing UK's 'A Mass for Peace'.